jmgilman/ChocolateyPackageCreator/examples/README.md

 package is built.
 This property is optional and should be left blank if there is no need for this functionality.

-The process script file will be passed a single argument: the full path to the build directory where all of the package files have been collected.
+The process script file will be passed two arguments:

+* `BuildPath`: The full path to the current build directory where package files have been collected.
+* `Package`: A copy of the ChocolateyPackage object being used for this build

 The general purpose of the process script is to perform any additional actions on package files before the final package is compiled.
 Examples include unzipping files, removing unecessary files, or dynamically adding content like configuration files.

 The process script should not return anything and all output from it is